Fun things to do Dublin (IE)

 4.4

-Guinness Storehouse is most popular around 3 PM on Saturdays.
-It's most quiet on Tuesdays.
+Guinness Storehouse is most popular around 3 PM on Thursdays.
+It's most quiet on Wednesdays.

 For more info visit the website or checkout Google Maps.